I have never studied at the Open University, but I would like to. What should I do?

-The course descriptions of the courses organised by the Open University tell you the actual starting time of the lectures.
+The course descriptions of the courses organized by the Open University tell you the actual starting time of the lectures.

-You should arrive on the first lecture in good time to hear of any exceptional starting times.
+You should arrive at the first lecture in good time to hear of any exceptional starting times.

 Where can I get advice on my studies?